ics-software-engineering/meteor-application-template/index.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template/master/doc/home-page.png)

-Meteor-application-template is a sample Meteor 1.4 application that illustrates:
+Meteor-application-template is a sample Meteor 1.4 application created to illustrate:

   * A standard directory layout using 'imports/' as recommended in the [Meteor Guide](https://guide.meteor.com/structure.html)
   * A standard set of Meteor packages and example usage (FlowRouter, AutoForm, Accounts, and Semantic UI)